w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note">

 The intent section refers to the ability for content to reflow when user agent zooming is used to scale content or when the [viewport](#dfn-viewport) changes in width.
-For [non-web software](#software), this means that when users scale content, adjust the size of a window or dialog, or change the screen resolution, the content will reflow without loss of information or functionality, and without requiring scrolling in two dimensions; or that the application works with platform features to meet this requirement.</div>
+For [non-web software](#software), this means that when users scale content, adjust the size of a window or dialog, or change the screen resolution, the content will reflow without loss of information or functionality, and without requiring scrolling in two dimensions; or that the application works with platform features to meet this success criterion.</div>
 <div class="note">

-Non-web software will have more frequent cases where two-dimensional layout is required for usage or meaning than what occurs on the Web.
+Non-web software will have more frequent cases where two-dimensional layout is relied upon for usage or meaning than what occurs on the Web.
 For example:
 - When the software has a complex user interface with toolbars that need to be visible while manipulating content, as explained in the Intent from Understanding 1.4.10 Reflow.</div>

 <div class="note">